AdaCore/gnatstudio/docs/users_guide/editing.rst

   * :menuselection:`Edit --> Selection --> Pipe in external program...`

-      Open an input window at the bottom of the GPS window where you can specify any external command, which will take the current selection as input.
-The output of the command will replace the contents of the selection on success.
+      Open an input window at the bottom of the GPS window where you can specify any external command which will be passed the current selection as input.
+If the command succeeds, the selection will be replaced by the output of the command.

   .. index:: menu; edit --> selection --> untabify
   .. index:: tabs